kriszos/lxdbackup/README.md

 Script print what it is doing to STDOUT, you can forward it to a log file like on examples at the bottom.

-Script verion 2.0 is approximately 2x faster than 1.0,
+Script version 2.0 is approximately 2x faster than 1.0,
 due to new 'lxc export' command, but works only on LXD 3.1 and above.
 I tested it only on LXD 4.4

 If You miss weekly or monthly backup, script will correct it by moving daily backup as monthly or weekly, up to 5 day afterward.